 Danielle Katz, Co-founder and Board President: At four months of age, Danielle took one of the last runs down the Stanislaus River before it was dammed.
 At 14 she became a river guide, regularly working trips on the Klamath, Rogue, and Tatshenshini-Alsek in Alaska for James Henry River Journeys.
 In 2009 she paddled 2,271 miles down the length of the Mississippi for the non-profit What About Blue, raising funds to build wells and sanitation projects in Rwanda.
 She has completed several StS journeys since and is excited about sharing her passion for rivers and Source to Sea literacy.

-John Dye, Co-founder and Associate Director: John brings 40 years of on-water experience to the campaign.
+John Dye, Co-founder and Vice-President: John brings 40 years of on-water experience to the campaign.
 His background in project management includes co-founding a youth aquatic fitness non-profit.
 John has run fundraising events for the Sonoma Land Trust, the Tuolumne River Trust, and currently acts as the Tuolumne River Trust’s principle guide and instructor.
 He teaches kayaking at California Canoe and Kayak and has had paddling articles appear in Surfski and Waterdog Ezines.

-Stephen Linaweaver, Board Member: is a sustainability professional with a big passion for rivers.
+Stephen Linaweaver, Founding Board Member: is a sustainability professional with a big passion for rivers.
 He has guided rafting trips in the US, Nepal, Kenya, and on the White Nile in Uganda, and has previously worked as an environmental educator for Save the Bay.
 When conditions allow, he still squeezes into a twenty year-old baby-blue Perception Dancer and kayak commutes to work across the San Francisco Bay from his home in Oakland.